grafana/grafana/docs/sources/administration/configuration.md

 ### plugins

 Directory where Grafana automatically scans and looks for plugins.
-Manually or automatically install any plugins here.
+Manually or automatically install any [plugins](https://grafana.com/docs/grafana/latest/plugins/installation/) here.

 **macOS:** By default, the Mac plugin location is: `/usr/local/var/lib/grafana/plugins`.

 ### provisioning

-Folder that contains [provisioning]({{< relref "provisioning.md" >}}) config files that grafana will apply on startup.
-Dashboards will be reloaded when the json files changes
+Folder that contains [provisioning]({{< relref "provisioning.md" >}}) config files that Grafana will apply on startup.
+Dashboards will be reloaded when the json files changes.

 <hr />